 There are currently 22 states that have accepted the RPR designation in place of state certification or licensing.

 To maintain certification, all professionals must complete at least 3 units of continuing education every three years.

-According to the U.S. Department of Labor, Bureau of Labor Statistics, court reporters earned a median annual salary of $47,700 in May 2010, with the top 10 percent earning more than $91,280.
-The number of court reporter jobs is expected to increase by 14 percent between 2010 and 2020.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, court reporters earned a median annual salary of $51,320 as of May 2016, with the top 10 percent earning more than $95,990.

-According to the National Court Reporters Association, the average salary for court reporters is $64,672.
-Court reporters working as broadcast captioners earn an average salary of $45,000 to $75,000, and CART reporters earn an average salary of between $35,000 and $65,000.
+In a survey of their members, the National Court Reporters Association found the average salary to be $64,672.
+Court reporters working as broadcast captioners earned within the range of $45,000 and $75,000, while CART reporters were found to earn salaries that ranged between $35,000 and $65,000.